nickibaldwin/reading-notes/README.md

 ### About Me
 Hello!
 I'm a Portland native, residing in Seattle for the past 8 years.
-I like pretty things, travel, snowboarding and cooking.
+I enjoy pretty things (art, aesthetics, plants!), travel, snowboarding and cooking (which is also an art form, IMO).

 ### Table of Contents